 While the cheaper Chinese models can be bought for around 15-20% of the price of the top end models, they can be less reliable, built with lower grade components.

 But with such a massive cost saving, there’s clearly a market for it.

 There’s even an entire Facebook group dedicated to trouble shooting the Chinese models with almost 40,000 members.

-You can find the Chinese models on Ebay but we recommend you join the Facebook group first and get recommendations from van lifers with first hand experience.
+You can find the Chinese models on Amazon but we recommend you join the Facebook group first and get recommendations from van lifers with first hand experience.